vsukhor/MosaicSC/README.md

 More details on the config file formatting can be found in the utils::config [documentation](https://github.com/vsukhor/utils/blob/master/utils/config/conf_file_structure.md) The file is expected to be named as 'config.txt'.
-Using the above example, and the executable 'MosaicSC_CPU', the simulation may be launched as
+Using the above example, and the executable *mosaicsc*, the simulation may be launched as

-`./app/MosaicSC_CPU ./examples/example1`
+`./app/mosaicsc ./examples/example1`

 The first argument is the path to the configuration file.